 - While it’s an obvious distinction, the fact that banks are not specialists in transferring money abroad is important.

-- It means that your request may not be treated as a priority, or that you’ll have to pay more than you might if you used a specialist money transfer service.
+- It means that your bank transfer request may not be treated as a priority, or that you’ll have to pay more than you might if you used a specialist money transfer service.

 Banks currency exchange rates can be uncompetitive